khtan/ci-testing-angular-apps/README.md

 This fork contains all the fixes I made so that I could have a working CircleCI.

 In time, I hope to get the changes folded back to the original project.
-#  Goals
+# Tasks
-  - [x] Get CircleCI working for Testing Angular Application testcases using Linux docker machines
+  - [X] Get CircleCI working for Testing Angular Application testcases using Linux docker machines
-  - [ ] (partial) Get CircleCI working for Testing Angular Application testcases using Windows VM machines
-     1. Windows VM can run bash
+  - [X] Implement job buildtest_linux to run all tests on Linux.
+All tests now pass.
+  - [X] Implement job structure for buildtest_windows to run all tests on Windows VM This includes using git bash to keep the yaml code simple and similar to Linux.
-     2. Windows VM does not have Chrome installed, and hence Karma and Protractor runs fail.
+  - [X] Windows VM does not have Chrome installed, and hence Karma and Protractor runs fail and have been disabled.
+        This means a pass in this job currently just checks that the builds are working.
         See https://ideas.circleci.com/ideas/CCI-I-1311
+  - [ ] Figure out how to add Chrome to Windows to complete Windows tests
 # Summary of changes
 I have followed the following guidelines so that it is easier to fold the changes back to the original project.